fastrgv/Reliquarium/README.md

 whence the linker should now be able to find what it wants.
 But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that uses your accelerated-graphic-driver.

+## What is special about this project?
+Uses the Ada programming language and fully modern OpenGL methods with textures, shaders and uniforms.
+Achieves version 3.3 core profile contexts, and compiles and runs on both GNU/Linux and Mac OS-X systems.

+Focusing on portability and freedom, no coding effort or compromise has been made to accomodate proprietary operating systems.
+It relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

+Written in C++ style, the code neglects many safety features available to Ada, but it does serve as a working example for learning OpenGL.
+The Ada bindings used are thin, so the relationship to C++ methodology is transparent.
+Developers should note that these Ada bindings are usable as a standalone library for most any OpenGL project that uses Ada.

+Thus, for the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many potential improvements to be made.
+Suggestions or improvements from Ada developers are not only welcomed, but solicited.

 --------------------------